kobiton/docs/CONTRIBUTING.md

 ## Site URLs

-_These guidelines are strictly enforced so formatting inconsistencies and broken user bookmarks can be avoided._
+> These URL guidelines are strictly enforced to avoid formatting inconsistencies and broken end-user bookmarks.

 URLs are generated from three files: